Legend of Legaia

 is a role-playing video game developed by Prokion and published by Sony Computer Entertainment for the PlayStation.
 Contrail handled the game's production.
-It was released in Japan in October 1998, North America in March 1999 and Europe in May 2000.
+It was released in Japan in October 1998, North America in March 1999, and Europe in May 2000.
 A sequel, Legaia 2: Duel Saga, was released for the PlayStation 2.

 Gameplay

-The game uses random encounter and features turn-based combat utilizing a system called the "Tactical Arts System."
-When selecting the Attack command, the player customizes a sequence of attacks (High, Low, Left, and Right), which the character performs upon confirmation.
-Upon equipping a weapon, either the Left or Right attacks will be replaced by Arms.
+The game uses random encounter and features turn-based combat, utilizing a system called the "Tactical Arts System."
+When selecting the Attack command, the player customizes a sequence of attacks, which the character performs upon confirmation.
+When equipping a weapon, either the Left or Right attack is replaced by Arms.
 Players can discover powerful techniques - known as Arts - when certain commands are entered in the correct order.
-For example, the High Low High combination allows Vahn to perform Somersault.
 All arts can be chained by overlapping compatible sequences.
-For example, the art Acrobatic Blitz (High Low Low) can be chained with Bird Step (Low Low Low High) by inputting High Low Low Low High.
-Arts consume AP, which can be recovered by attacking, receiving damage, or using the Spirit command - which also greatly decreases received damage and allows a longer attack sequence on the next turn.
+Arts cost AP, which can be recovered by attacking, receiving damage, or using the Spirit command - which also greatly decreases received damage and allows a longer attack sequence on the next turn.
 Regular arts can be discovered by inputting the correct sequence with enough AP in any given battle or by talking to certain NPCs.
 Special arts, called Hyper Arts, require using special items called Books before being used.
-Characters will eventually meet companions called the Ra-Seru, who will allow them to capture the essence of certain enemy Serus.
-Captured Serus can be summoned using the Ra-Seru Name command at the cost of MP.
-Upon acquiring Ra-Seru, the characters' Left or Right attacks will be replaced by Ra-Seru, which increases in damage as the Ra-Seru levels up.
-Characters can use a turn to use limited battle items using the Item command to heal allies, augment battle status, or even damage enemies.
+Characters can meet companions called the Ra-Seru, who help them capture the essence of certain enemy Serus.
+They can be summoned using the Ra-Seru Name command at the cost of MP.
+Upon acquiring Ra-Seru, the characters' Left or Right attacks are replaced by Ra-Seru, which increases in damage as the Ra-Seru levels up.
+The characters can use a turn to use limited battle items using the Item command to heal allies, augment battle status, or attack enemies.